 OECD sees global growth at decade-low, blames governments' indecision

-Offering meager consolation, the Paris-based policy forum forecast growth would edge up to 3.0per cent in 2021, but only if a myriad of risks ranging from trade wars to an unexpectedly sharp Chinese slowdown is contained.
+Offering meagre consolation, the Paris-based policy forum forecast growth would edge up to 3.0 per cent in 2021, but only if a myriad of risks ranging from trade wars to an unexpectedly sharp Chinese slowdown is contained.

 "It would be a policy mistake to consider these shifts as temporary factors that can be addressed with monetary or fiscal policy: they are structural," OECD chief economist Laurence Boone wrote in the report.